tg-tjmitchell/comfyui-custom-node-lister/README.md

 ComfyUI Custom Node Lister
 ============================

-A simple ComfyUI custom node that provides a utility to list all available nodes in the ComfyUI interface.
+A ComfyUI custom node that provides a utility to list only custom nodes (excluding built-in ComfyUI nodes).

 ## Installation